• Skip to primary navigation

 • Naturally thick and tangy - The flavor's clean, with no additives or thickeners.

-• Endless variations – Stir in fruit, vanilla, or maple syrup—or leave it plain.
+• Endless variations - Stir in fruit, vanilla, honey, or maple syrup-or leave it plain; for serving ideas try honey-based desserts to savor this summer, or explore portable desserts for summer gatherings.

 Once you get the rhythm down, you'll never run out of yogurt again.